How To Protect Your Capital And Savings Against Inflation (Money, Investments, and Savings)

 Inflation is mostly defined as a rise in consumer prices – the Consumer Price Index (CPI), normally published monthly in most countries.
 When prices rise you get less bang for your bucks, and your cash ends up short compared to before.

 The opposite of inflation is deflation, ie. a decrease in the price level.

 Why are prices going up and down (mostly up)?
-That is a very complicated question to answer, but over time the correlation between prices and the money supply is high.
+That is a very complicated question to answer, but the correlation between prices and the money supply is high over time.